jameszhang-a/learnxinyminutes-docs/javascript.html.markdown

 version (also known as ES6), which is supported by the latest versions of most popular implementations.

-There are still JavaScript implementations without ES2015 support in the wild, though; the most popular being Microsoft Internet Explorer with a 3.7% market share on the public Internet (Aug 2017) and much higher usage in some corporate environments.
-Although [Babel] can be used to translate ES2015 code into a form older implementations understand, we've marked new ES2015 features with `[ES2015]` in this document for that reason.
+There are still JavaScript implementations without ES6 support in the wild, though; the most popular being Microsoft Internet Explorer with a 3.7% market share on the public Internet (Aug 2017) and much higher usage in some corporate environments.

 [Babel]: https://babeljs.io